StevenBlack/vocab/million-dollar-words.md

 literature or religion.
 The language used in the Vedas, an early form of Sanskrit.
 Also called Vedic Sanskrit. the language of the Veda, closely related to classical Sanskrit.

+### vellichor
+An emotion; The strange wistfulness of used bookshops.

+### vemödalen
+An emotion; The frustration of photographic something amazing when thousands of identical photos already exist.

 ### venal